pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

   Where:

   - `.metadata.name` is the name of your ClusterImageTemplate.
-It must not conflict with the names of packaged templates.
+Ensure that it does not conflict with the names of packaged templates.
 See [Author your supply chains](../scc/authoring-supply-chains.hbs.md#providing-your-own-templates).
   - `registry-server` is the registry server.
   - `registry-repository` is the registry repository.

-1. Edit your `custom-ivs-template.yaml` to update the name of your ClusterImageTemplate, the registry fields for your registry, and the location of your Trivy scanner image.
+1. Update the name of your ClusterImageTemplate, the registry fields for your registry, and the location of your Trivy scanner image by editing your `custom-ivs-template.yaml`.

-1. Create the ClusterImageTemplate:
+2. Create the ClusterImageTemplate:

     ```console
     kubectl apply -f custom-ivs-template.yaml
     ```

-1. After you created your custom ClusterImageTemplate, you can proceed to integrating it in the [Supply Chain](./app-scanning-alpha.hbs.md#configuring-the-supply-chain)
+3. After you create your custom ClusterImageTemplate, you can integrate it with SCST - Scan 2.0.
+See [Supply Chain Security Tools - Scan 2.0](./app-scanning-alpha.hbs.md#configuring-the-supply-chain).